henriksimons/just-some-java/README.md

 endpoint.

 Alternative 2:
 In your terminal/cmd, navigate to you project folder path and run "mvn clean install".
-Till will install the project on you local .m2 repository assuming you have Maven installed.
+This will install the project in you local .m2 repository assuming you have Maven installed.
 From there, navigate to .\.m2\repository\henrik\hb\1.0.0\
 and run the hb-1.0.0.jar -file.